Orange County Citizenship Lawyer

 - Must be a resident of a "home state" for three months

 - Must be at least 18 years old

 The immigration courts will require specific documentation to verify that

 you meet these requirements.
 If you are unfamiliar with the correct documentation,

 you could spend unnecessary amounts of time in and out of the courtroom.

 At The Law Office of Bruce C. Bridgman, our skilled team of Orange County

-immigration attorneys is familiar with all of the steps required of you
+citizenship attorneys is familiar with all of the steps required of you

 to complete this process.
 You may run into court clerks or officers who